Save up to 40% Click Here!

 Price of roof moss removal and cleaning

 The price of removing moss from roofing is typically charged per square metre.
-For a normal roof, it may cost £10.78m2 to £7.84m2.
+For a normal roof, it may cost £11.00m2 to £8.00m2.
 Applying a coating will add additional protection for your roof and you can be charged approximately £25 - £30.
 The prices may vary depending on the materials used to build the roof and the tools used during this process, including any scaffolding.
 You get these cleaning services from professional roof cleaning companies online, where you can compare free quotes from each company.
 Thus, you can compare prices quickly and choose the one that suits your needs.

 What are the benefits of removing moss from your roof?